metmatera/master_thesis_marrtino_apps/audio/README.md

 - WAV files must be placed in the same directory of the server.

-- Suggestion: to generate uncompressed PCM 16 bit WAV files, use audacity.
+- Suggestion: to generate uncompressed PCM 16 bit 44100 Hz WAV files, use audacity.